Hopperpop/Hopperpop.github.io/_posts/2023-05-09-linked-list-in-twincat-part-1.md

 END_IF
 ```
-To finish it of, we want to remove a node when it's getting destroyed after the online change.
+To finish it off, we want to remove a node when it's getting destroyed after the online change.
 This is done with the `FB_exit` method.
 ```iecst
 METHOD FB_exit : BOOL
 VAR_INPUT